eelkm/puppeteer-lambda-docker/README.md

 # Puppeteer Lambda Docker

-This repository contains a Docker-based setup for running Puppeteer on AWS Lambda.
+This repository contains a Docker-based setup for running Puppeteer on AWS Lambda in 2025.

 ## Prerequisites